soxueren/atsd/api/data/series/examples/series-insert-nan.md

-# Series Insert Null value
+# Series Insert Not A Number

 ## Request
 ### URI